Outlaw motorcycle club: Gender and race

 Most outlaw motorcycle clubs do not allow women to become full-patch members.
 Rather, in some 1%er clubs, women have in the past been portrayed as submissive or victims to the men, treated as property, forced into prostitution or street-level drug trafficking, and often physically and sexually abused, their roles as being those of obedient followers and their status as objects.
 These women are claimed to pass over any pay they receive to their partners or sometimes to the entire club.
-This appears to make these groups extremely gender-segregated.
-This has not always been the case, as during the 1950s and 1960s, some Hells Angels chapters had women members.
+This appears to make these groups extremely gender segregated.
+This has not always been the case, as during the 1950s and 1960s, some Hells Angels chapters had female members.

-Academic research has criticized the methodology of such previous studies as being "vague and hazy", and lacking in participant demographics.
+Academic research has criticized the methodology of such previous studies as being "vague and hazy" and lacking in participant demography.
 Such reports may have made clear statements and authoritative analyses about the role of women associated with outlaw motorcycle clubs, but few state how they have come to such conclusions; one admitting that, "[his] interviews with biker women were limited lest [his] intentions were misinterpreted" by their male companions and that such views of women are mythic and "sexist research" in itself, using deeply flawed methodologies and serve two highly political purposes of maintaining a dominance myth of women by men and amplifying the deviance of the male club members.